On the images of Galois representations attached to low weight Siegel modular forms: Introduction

 \subsection{The structure of this paper}

-In Section \ref{galreps-section}, we survey existing results on the construction of Galois representations associated to Siegel modular forms.
-In addition, we prove that for low weight forms, the Galois representations are symplectic.
+In \Cref{sec:autreps}, we review key properties of automorphic representations of $\Gf(\AQ)$.
+In particular, we define holomorphic (limit of) discrete series representations in terms of their $L$-parameters, and we discuss the transfer map from $\Gf$ to $\GL_4$.
+In \Cref{galreps-section}, we survey existing results on the construction of Galois representations associated to Siegel modular forms.
+In addition, we prove that, for low weight forms, the Galois representations are symplectic.

-In Section \ref{irred-section}, we prove the first part of Theorem \ref{mainthm}.
-Our proof of this part follows a similar structure to the proof of \cite[Theorem B]{Ramakrishnan}.
-In Theorem \ref{irreducibility}, we prove that if $\rho_{\pi, \l}$ is reducible, then it decomposes as a direct sum of subrepresentations that are two-dimensional, regular and odd.
-If $\rho_{\pi,\l}$ is crystalline and $\l>2k-1$, then these representations are potentially modular, and a standard argument using $L$-functions leads to a contradiction.
-In the cohomological setting, the fact that the subrepresentations of $\rho_{\pi, \l}$ are regular comes for free, and the proof that they are odd uses the regularity of $\rho_{\pi, \l}$.
-Instead, we use partial results towards the generalised Ramanujan conjecture \cite{walji2013size} in combination with the facts that $\rho_{\pi,\l}$ is essentially self-dual and that the similitude is odd.

-In Sections \ref{crystallinity-section} and \ref{full-irred-section}, we complete the proof of Theorem \ref{mainthm}.
-Our key tool is \cite[Theorem 3.1]{jorza2012}, which states that $\rho_{\pi, p}$ is crystalline for a prime $p$ if the $p\th$ Hecke polynomial of $\pi$ has distinct roots.
-Hence, if we fix a prime $\l$, we can show that $\rho_{\pi, p}$ is crystalline at primes $p\ne \l$ by considering the characteristic polynomial of $\rho_{\pi, \l}(\Frob_p)$.
-If $\rho_{\pi, p}$ is not crystalline for a positive density of primes, then the characteristic polynomial of $\rho_{\pi, \l}(\Frob_p)$ has repeated roots for those primes.
-This severe restriction on the image of $\rho_{\pi, \l}$ implies that $\rho_{\pi, \l}$ cannot be irreducible.
-In Section \ref{crystallinity-section}, we prove that $\rho_{\pi,\l}$ is crystalline for $100\%$ of primes \emph{assuming} that $\rho_{\pi,\l}$ is irreducible for at least one prime.
-In Section \ref{full-irred-section}, we remove this assumption by proving that $\rho_{\pi, \l}$ is crystalline for a positive density of primes, and invoking the first part of Theorem \ref{mainthm}.

-Finally, in Section \ref{residual-irred-section}, we prove Theorem \ref{residual-irred-intro}.
-As with Theorem \ref{mainthm}, we reduce to the case where for infinitely many $\l$, $\orho_{\pi, \l}$ splits as a direct sum of subrepresentations that are two-dimensional, odd, and have Serre weights bounded independently of $\l$.
-The fact that we can reduce to this case (in particular that the subrepresentations are odd) is new even in the high weight case, and uses the fact that the similitude character of $\rho_{\pi, \l}$ is odd in combination with the results of Section \ref{crystallinity-section}.